katabeta/lm-mit-momentum/README.md

       gazebo_iris_lmlidar__terrain3d
       ```

 ### 7.1.
-Creating your own terrain
+Creating your own terrain and LiDAR

-You should **not** need to create your own terrain for this project.
-If you are still looking for instruction on making your own terrain, refer to [making_terrain.md](https://github.com/katabeta/lm-mit-momentum/blob/master/making_terrain.md).
+You should **not** need to create your own terrain or LiDAR for this project.
+If you are still looking for instruction on making your own assets, refer to [making_terrain_lidar.md](https://github.com/katabeta/lm-mit-momentum/blob/master/making_terrain_lidar.md).

 ## 8. Launch simulation

 ### 8.1.
 Set home position

+Setting the home position will ensure that Gazebo, PX4, and the Python mission are on the same page about where the drone is supposed to be.

 ``` sh
 # Source home position